-Your orchestra is part of a vibrant community of 1,800 organizations and individuals across North America that belong to the League of American Orchestras-the only national organization dedicated to orchestras.
-Our diverse membership runs the gamut from world-renowned orchestras to community groups, from summer festivals to student and youth ensembles, from conservatories to libraries, from businesses serving orchestras to individuals who love symphonic music.
+Your orchestra is part of a vibrant community of 1,600 organizations and individuals across North America that belong to the League of American Orchestras-the only national organization dedicated to orchestras and their communities.
+Our diverse membership includes world-renowned orchestras, community groups, summer festivals, student and youth ensembles, conservatories and libraries, businesses serving orchestras, and individuals who love symphonic music.
 We thank you for being one of the nearly 9,000 orchestra board members across the country.

 Founded in 1942 and charted by Congress in 1962, the League helps orchestras acknowledge and address the most critical issues head on: leading in times of rapid and profound change, responding to changing audience patterns and tastes, understanding and adapting business models and practices, and deepening relationships with communities.
-Led by President and CEO Simon Woods with a 30-person staff headquartered in New York City, the League is a \$7-million organization funded by about 30% through membership dues, including dues your orchestra pays, and 70% by fundraising and other earned revenue.
+Led by President and CEO Simon Woods with a 30-person staff headquartered in New York City, the League is a \$7-million organization funded about 30% by membership dues, including dues your orchestra pays, and 70% by fundraising and other earned revenue.
 The League is truly grateful to orchestra board members for their service to their orchestra and for their major giving support to the League, and we always insist that their home orchestra remain their top priority.